 When built correctly, simulation models furthermore allow for scalability and flexibility, meaning that the same model can be used to simulate the mine now and in the future.
 This allows for a much higher return on investment.

-Solving mine planning and decision making problems with MineTwin, an exemplary tool for open-pit mine simulation
+Solving mine planning and decision making problems with MineTwin, an exemplary tool for open-cast mine simulation

-Demo model using MineTwin to model and investigate operations in a big open-pit mine in Africa
+Demo model using MineTwin to model and investigate operations in a big open-cast mine in Africa

 Please watch the video below for the whole demo.

-Step 1: Setting up the open-pit mine simulation model
+Step 1: Setting up the open-cast mine simulation model

 The first step to set up the simulation is to import the mine layout and specify the equipment, the mine plan, and many other input parameters and constraints inside the model.
 Once the scenario has been imported and checked for setup errors by the platform, we can verify the setup with the mine personnel through an interactive animation.